TheZPerson/sd-advanced-stylebox-and-wildcards/README.md

 # sd-forge-advanced-Stylebox-and-Wildcards
 Extension for SD Forge Neo and related forks, it is made of two components.

-First component **Live Edit** which creates customized Style Drodowns with lot of QoL features compared to regular Style Dropdown. <br/>
+First component **Live Edit** which creates customized Style Dropdowns with lot of QoL features compared to regular Style Dropdown. <br/>

 Second Component is **Style Wildcards**, which is a whole new way to use wildcards by simply selecting Styles from a Dropdown.